data-umbrella/event-transcripts/2020/19-matti-numpy.md

 smooth
-course in my life not everybody else does and i'd like to help others move on and become able to contribute to society tech and open source in particular.
+course in my life not everybody else does and i'd like to help others move on and become able to contribute to society, tech and open source in particular.

+History of Numpy(8:11)
 Okay so back to the talk about Numpy.
 Numpy, as you can see here in 2006 uh it was started by Travis Oliphant.
 It